|

 second issue concerns the identity of the College within a research

 University.
-Low's conception of Columbia privileged the idea of
+Low's conception of Columbia privileged the idea of the

-at the center of the plan.
+the center of the plan.
 As alumni unhappily noted, McKim's plan

 provided no home for the College.
 But even if one of the original

-quadrangles had been designated for the College, McKim's design
+quadrangles had been designated for the College, McKim's design did

-to Low Library.
+Library.
 Alumni wanted the College to have a distinct identity,

 which meant a distinct architectural form.
-The spatial problem reflected
+The spatial problem

-in the context of a research-oriented University?
+Collegiate mission in the context of a research-oriented

-that the University should only tend to their intellectual lives.
+the University should only tend to their intellectual lives.

 Accordingly, the original plan of the University did not include